covcom/304CEM/labs/week5/readme.md

 ## Files

 The `js` directory contains a shim for browsers not supporting ECMAScript6 natively, called `promise-2.0.4.min.js`.
-Non-promise related functionality is inside the `utils.js` file.
+Non-promise related functionality, i.e. the AJAX, is inside the `utils.js` file.

 The `data` directory contains the JSON data for this example. **NOTE:** read below if you are not using a web server.

 ## Running the Code

 Each of the HTML files contains a script calling `getJson()` on a URL.
-Due to browsers' [same origin security policy](http://en.wikipedia.org/wiki/Same-origin_policy) the code will fail if you are testing the page via a `file:\\` address in the browser, since the AJAX call will use `http:\\` and there is no way for the browser to know that your filesystem is OK with that.
+Due to browsers' [same origin security policy](http://en.wikipedia.org/wiki/Same-origin_policy) the code will fail if you are testing the page via a `file:\\` address in the browser, since the AJAX call will use `http:\\` whereas the relative link should come from a `file:\\` as well.

 In other words, to use the JSON files in the `data` directory you will need to serve the page from a web server and access the HTML files via `http(s):\\`.

-Alternatively: swap in the suggested Github Gist URLs found in the comments within the HTML files, which allow cross domain requests.
+_Alternatively_: swap in the suggested Github Gist URLs found in the comments within the HTML files, which allow cross domain requests.